 - It should be taken with lukewarm water.

 Suggestions, Contraindications, Interactions, Side-effects, and Warnings

 Effectivity of herbal medicine depends on many factor.
 A medicine suitable for one person may not essentially give the same result in another person.

 - Keep away from the sight and reach of children.

 - Do not take any medicine during pregnancy without consulting doctor.

-It is highly recommended to measure blood sugar level at frequent intervals.
+It is a highly recommended to measure blood sugar level at frequent intervals.
 If the blood sugar level is not managed then you may need to change the medicine.